 The Interim Measures are the primary regulation on private funds and fund managers in China issued by the CSRC.
-Specifically, the Interim Measures provide that the fund managers should file with AMAC upon completion of fundraising of a private fund.
-The Interim Measures further provide that a qualified investor is an entity or individual that is able to invest at least CNY1 million in investment interests of a fund and has the capacity for risk assessment and risk tolerance, and must meet the following net worth or income requirements: (i) if the investor is a legal entity, it should have net assets of at least CNY10 million; or (ii) if the investor is an individual, he or she should hold at least CNY3 million in financial assets, or have a personal average annual income of no less than CNY500,000 for the last three years ("Qualified Investor").
-The Interim Measures also require that fund managers and fund sales agencies should not make guarantees that there will be no loss of investment capital or of minimum returns.
+Specifically, the Interim Measures provide that the fund managers should, upon completion of fundraising, file a private fund with the AMAC.
+The Interim Measures further provide that a Qualified Investor is an entity or individual that is able to invest at least CNY1 million in investment interests of a fund and has the capacity for risk assessment and risk tolerance, and must meet the following net worth or income requirements:

+- if the investor is a legal entity, it should have net assets of at least CNY10 million; or - if the investor is an individual, they should hold at least CNY3 million in financial assets, or have a personal average annual income of no less than CNY500,000 for the last three years ("Qualified Investor").